Winter igloos are back! Back in situ, back in our lives and back on our cold-weather bucket-lists.

 That’s because winter Skylight comes complete with igloos, along with all manner of wintery activities, like skating and curling!

 The igloos and four booths take up the top two tiers of rooftop space, guaranteeing fantastic views across East London, and they come with table service, street-food snacking and platters.

 Where: Tobacco Dock, Pennington Street entrance, St Katharine’s and Wapping, E1W 2SF

 Jimmy Garcia’s South Bank lodges are returning!
 The king of pop-ups is back with his ‘snow globes’ – the unanswered question, though, is if you turn them upside down and shake them do they really turn into a blizzard?

 You'll need to pony up at least £100 a head on runny cheese...

-Let’s hope not because it would also upend your traditional Alpine fondue with mixed charcuterie.
 The globes accommodate upto six guests, and the Thames-side experience is probably as close as you’ve gotten to the actual Alps in a couple of years now.

 Where: Southbank Centre, Belvedere Road, Southbank, SE1 8XX

 Wagtail reveals its highly-anticipated winter terraces, featuring two stunning bookable igloos and a fully heated and covered rooftop bar in partnership with luxury Whisky brand, Johnie Walker Blue.
 With a 360-degree rooftop bar, you’re guaranteed to have unforgettable views of the city.

 These enchanting igloos seat up to 20 guests and are open for Christmas parties, festive functions and intimate gatherings.
 Lit by sparkling lights, enjoy amazing food on the backdrop of a snowy London this Christmas season in Wagtails Winter Igloos.